-Median Loan Debt from Federal Loans: Due to the fact that less than 10 students completed this program, we are not required to disclose this information.
+Median Loan Debt from Federal Loans: Due to the number of students who completed this program, we are not required to disclose this information.

-Median Loan Debt from Non-federal Loans: Due to the fact that less than 10 students completed this program, we are not required to disclose this information.
+Median Loan Debt from Non-federal Loans: Due to the number of students who completed this program, we are not required to disclose this information.